 Students are required to attend an annual evaluation meeting in the fall with two PSTP faculty members who will serve as your PSTP mentors throughout your graduate school career.
 At these meetings, they will review progress including coursework, lab selection, committee meetings and job selection at graduation.
 The purpose of this meeting is primarily advisory: the PSTP mentors can provide another source of advice beyond that provided by the home department.

-The PSTP offers a monthly lunch and seminar program for trainees.
-This has both a social and professional function.
+The PSTP offers a Survival Skills minicourse at the start of the fall semester that is required for first year students.
+Additional minicourses will be offered each year.
+There are also bi-monthly Career Lunches.
+These have both a social and professional function.
 Students have a chance to meet other students in the program on a regular basis.
 In addition, there will be speakers who discuss professional development issues, ranging from graduate school issues like lab selection and preliminary examinations as well as talks by Pharmacologists who are working in a variety of environments, including academic, government and industry.

 The PSTP also provides funds for travel to scientific meetings during the two-year period of support.
 The program provides on average $600-$800 for each trip.
 Students can receive this support whether they are presenting data or not.
-Trainees should contact Dr. Kuhn with the details of the proposed travel.
+A call for travel requests will be sent out in the early fall.

-Students are encouraged to participate actively in all functions sponsored by the Department of Pharmacology and Cancer Biology, including the weekly Signal Transduction Seminar.
+Students are encouraged to participate actively in all functions sponsored by the Department of Pharmacology and Cancer Biology, including the weekly seminar “Regulatory networks in Health and Disease.”
 All PSTP trainees are invited to attend the annual retreat for the Department of Pharmacology and Toxicology.
 This is held in the fall in Wilmington.
 The PSTP will pay your expenses.
 This provides an opportunity to present your work, interact with other students and also enjoy a weekend at the beach.

 Jamie Baize-Smith, Administrative Coordinator